 Outdoor Playground Hazards to Watch Out for This Summer

 Summer is the best season to enjoy an outdoor playground.
-No jackets needed, the sun shining down, and the tinkle of an ice cream van in the distance – it’s the perfect recipe for a great day.
-However, there are some hazards that arise in the summer that you should be aware of, so you can enjoy your playground as usual.
-PlaySmart have put together our top tips for what to look out for in the playground this summer
+No jackets needed, the sun shining down, and the tinkle of an ice cream van in the distance.
+It’s the perfect recipe for a great day.
+However, there are some playground hazards that arise in the summer.
+To help, PlaySmart have put together our top tips for what to look out for in the playground this summer.

 Skin on Hot Metal

-If your local outdoor playground has any metal equipment (swings, slides, poles), due diligence should be taken when playing on a hot day.
+If your local outdoor playground has any metal equipment (swings, slides, poles), you should do due diligence on especially hot days.
 Metal absorbs heat very well, and can get very hot to the touch.
 When this is the case, children should avoid playing on this playground equipment.

-Exposed skin coming into contact with hot metal objects has a high likelihood of causing burns.
+Exposed skin coming into contact with hot metal objects can cause burns.
 An adult should always supervise play time to ensure surface temperatures are appropriate for children.

 Heat Exhaustion

 As we all know, children love to burn themselves out when they play – it really is work hard, play hard!
-However, in hot weather, it is much easier to overheat or dehydrate, especially when children are overexerting themselves and their bodies.
-Adults should always be present to ensure children are taking rest intervals in the shade and drinking enough fluids to prevent the risks of heatstroke or dehydration.
+However, in hot weather, it is much easier to overheat or dehydrate.
+This is especially risky when children are overexerting themselves and their bodies.
+Adults should always be present to ensure children are taking rest intervals in the shade.
+It is also key to ensure they are drinking enough fluids to prevent the risks of heatstroke or dehydration.

 Watch for Overcrowding

 On a summer’s day, outdoor playgrounds are a lot more likely to have larger crowds playing on them.
 This is fine, and everyone should be able to enjoy the playground!
-However, this can present safety hazards when overcrowding occurs in areas that need more free space – for example, the bottom of a slide.
+However, this can present safety hazards when overcrowding occurs in areas that need more free space.

 This can cause problems with play, where those gathering could be injured by others already using the equipment.
-It’s Important for children to understand that certain areas need to be kept clear in order to ensure other’s safety.
+It’s important for children to understand that they need to keep certain areas clear in order to ensure other’s safety.

 Age-appropriate Equipment

 As always, adult supervision is a key part of playground safety, as it can help prevent injuries before they have the chance to occur.
-The temptation to play on equipment unsuitable for their age can be strong for younger children, and this can result in injury.
+The temptation to play on equipment unsuitable for their age can be strong for younger children.
+However, it is important to avoid this to avoid accidents.

 For example, falling from a height could be much more serious for a smaller child than an older one.
 There should always be at least one adult on hand to supervise play and ensure that children are using the equipment appropriate to their age group.